Santosh1176/90DaysOfDevOps/Kubernetes/09-service.md

 ## Creating a Service
 A Service in Kubernetes is a REST object, similar to a Pod.
 Like all of the REST objects.
-An example of creating a service using a definition file is as follows:
+An example of creating a service using a definition file for a set of Pods where each listens on TCP port `9376`:

 ```yaml
 apiVersion: v1